 Prior to making any major decisions, be sure to verify your school’s deadlines for dropping classes.
 These deadlines can usually be found on your college’s website, but it is wise to talk to an adviser or the registrar before withdrawing from any classes.

 2. Impact on financial aid

 Dropping a college class can potentially affect your financial aid.
 Many forms of financial aid include a particular award amount for full-time students and a smaller award amount for part-time students.
 If dropping a college class means that you would change from being a full-time student to a part-time student, you could end up receiving a smaller financial aid package.
 This could be especially problematic if you have already used your aid.
-Here are some great tips to help you maximize your college financial aid.

 Sometimes, students will accumulate debt with their university if they drop from full-time to part-time status.
 This could then create difficulties when trying to register for future terms.
 Additionally, some scholarships and other sources of financial aid require you to maintain a certain number of credits per term.
 If you fall below that amount, you could lose your funding.
 If you are receiving any form of financial aid, you should consult with your financial aid office prior to altering your class schedule.

 It is also imperative to consider the specific class and how the withdrawal might affect your long-term academic schedule.
 Some college classes are only offered during certain terms, which means you might have to wait an entire academic year before you can enroll in that course again.
 While this may not present an issue for elective classes, dropping a course required for your degree could ultimately delay your graduation.

 If the class you wish to drop is a pre-requisite for other courses, or if it is part of a longer sequence of classes, withdrawing is likely to affect your long-term study plan.
 You might not be able to take subsequent classes until the one you drop is successfully completed.
 For this reason, it would be intelligent to talk to your academic adviser first.
 You may also want to take a look at these four myths about college classes.